Disaster Risk Management」カテゴリーアーカイブ

 ■ Conditions for cancellation

 Make a comprehensive decision.
 The problem of reflections adds to the complexity.
-Not only direct waves but also an indirect wave should be considered.
+Not only direct waves but also indirect waves should be considered.

 Day_165: Capacity, Coping Capacity, and Capacity Assessment